 - 1. Back up to the bed until you feel it on the back of your legs.
 (Midway between the foot and the head of the bed). - 2.
-Reaching back with both hands, sit down on the edge of the bed and then scoot back toward the center of the mattress.
-(Silk pajama bottoms, satin sheets, or sitting on a plastic bag may make it easier). - 3.
+Reaching back with both hands, sit down on the edge of the bed and then scoot back toward the center of the mattress. - 3.
 Move your walker out of the way, but keep it within reach. - 4.
 Scoot your hips around so that you are facing the foot of the bed. - 5.
 Lift your leg into the bed while scooting around.
 (If this is your surgical leg, you may use a cane, a rolled bed sheet, a belt, or your theraband to assist with lifting that leg into bed). - 6.
 Keep scooting and lift your other leg into the bed. - 7.
 Scoot your hips towards the center of the bed.